minetest-mods-camp/minetest_schemedit/README.md

 ## Usage help
 Usage help can be found when you use the optional Help modpack (mods `doc` and `doc_items`).

+You should also refer to the Minetest Lua API documentation to understand more about schematics.

 ## License of everything
 MIT License